Lakshman-99/Sudo-Wifi-Authenticator/README.md

 The team code sploit is trying to connect this working application in a GUI based application and will be released in later versions of the application.
 Next we try to implement this in every household which gives the security over the WiFi.
-We're working on implementing this software in Windows os and Mac os
+We're working on implementing this software in Windows os and Mac os.

 TECHNOLOGIES USED: